Ashish-Abraham/watcha-readin/README.md

 # WATCHA-READIN
 ![Image](https://magazine.college.unc.edu/wp-content/uploads/sites/1025/2019/10/bookcase-books-bookshelves-159711.jpg)

 Reading something this weekend?
-This can help you select the best one.
-Just copy a paragraph from your novel, paste it here and see what it says.
+Just copy a paragraph from the stuff you are reading, paste it here and see what it says.
 Sentiment Analysis model using TensorFlow trained on IMDB dataset.
 ## Neural Network
 * Bidirectional LSTM
 * Framework : TensorFlow (2.7.0)